nuestraspruebas/HBmonitor/README.md

     systemctl status hbmon
     forward TCP ports 8080 and 9000 in firewall

-    If you use openbrige links, in config.py in OPB_FILTER enter NETWORK_ID to browse unnecessary entries in LASTHEARD.
+    If you use openbrige links, in config.py in OPB_FILTER enter NETWORK_ID to do not display unnecessary entries in LASTHEARD.

     Please remember the table lastherad displays only station transmissions that are longer than 2 seconds.